OVERVIEW OF NONLEGUME COVER CROPS

-ANNUAL RYEGRASS Lolium multiflorum Also called: Italian ryegrass Type: cool season annual grass Roles: prevent erosion, improve soil structure and drainage, add organic matter, suppress weeds, scavenge nutrients Mix with: legumes, grasses See charts, pp. 66 to 72, for ranking and management summary.
-If you want to build soil without investing much in a cover…
+Annual Ryegrass (Lolium multiflorum) Also called: Italian ryegrass Type: cool season annual grass Roles: prevent erosion, improve soil structure and drainage, add organic matter, suppress weeds, scavenge nutrients Mix with: legumes, grasses See charts for ranking and management summary.
+If you want to build soil without investing much in a cover crop, consider annual ryegrass. […]

-BARLEY Hordeum vulgare Type: cool season annual cereal grain Roles: prevent erosion, suppress weeds, scavenge excess nutrients, add organic matter Mix with: annual legumes, ryegrass or other small grains See charts, pp. 66 to 72, for ranking and management summary.
-Inexpensive and easy to grow, barley provides exceptional erosion control and weed suppression in semi-arid…
+Barley (Hordeum vulgare) Type: cool season annual cereal grain Roles: prevent erosion, suppress weeds, scavenge excess nutrients, add organic matter Mix with: annual legumes, ryegrass or other small grains See charts for ranking and management summary.
+Inexpensive and easy to grow, barley provides exceptional erosion control and weed suppression in semi-arid regions and in light […]

 Brassicas and Mustards

-BRASSICAS AND MUSTARDS Type: Annual (usually winter or spring; summer use possible) Roles: Prevent erosion, suppress weeds and soilborne pests, alleviate soil compaction and scavenge nutrients Mix with: Other brassicas or mustards, small grains or crimson clover Species: Brassica napus, Brassica rapa, Brassica juncea, Brassica hirta, Raphanus sativus, Sinapsis alba See charts, pp. 66 to…
+Brassicas and Mustards Type: Annual (usually winter or spring; summer use possible) Roles: Prevent erosion, suppress weeds and soilborne pests, alleviate soil compaction and scavenge nutrients Mix with: Other brassicas or mustards, small grains or crimson clover Species: Brassica napus, Brassica rapa, Brassica juncea, Brassica hirta, Raphanus sativus, Sinapsis alba See charts for ranking and […]

-SORGHUM-SUDANGRASS HYBRIDS Sorghum bicolor x S. bicolor var. sudanese Also called: Sudex, Sudax Type: summer annual grass Roles: soil builder, weed and nematode suppressor, subsoil loosener Mix with: buckwheat, sesbania, sunnhemp, forage soybeans or cowpeas See charts, pp. 66 to 72, for ranking and management summary.
-Sorghum-sudangrass hybrids are unrivaled for adding organic matter to…
+Sorghum Sudangrass Hybrids (Sorghum bicolor x S. bicolor var. sudanese) Also called: Sudex, Sudax Type: summer annual grass Roles: soil builder, weed and nematode suppressor, subsoil loosener Mix with: buckwheat, sesbania, sunnhemp, forage soybeans or cowpeas See charts, pp. 66 to 72, for ranking and management summary.
+Sorghum-sudangrass hybrids are unrivaled for adding organic matter […]